debian-pi/raspbian-ua-netinst/README.md

  - option to install root to USB drive

 ## Requirements
- - a Raspberry Pi Model B or Model B+
+ - a Raspberry Pi Model 1B, Model 1B+ or Model 2B
  - SD card of at least 640MB (or at least 128MB for USB root install)
  - working Ethernet with Internet connectivity